NzF

 Abstract.

-Guest post written and illustrated by Jonathan Frech.
+Guest post written and illustrated by Jonathan Frecha.

 This Python program mosaifies a given image.
 By pseudo-randomly drawing lines, polygons are defined which are then filled with the original image’s colors.